camunda/camunda-docs-manual/content/reference/rest/openapi/_index.md

 Instead of client generation, you can use one of the OpenAPI editors to play around with the REST API endpoints.

-If you use a Camunda distribution other than Run, you can go to [Swagger Editor][swagger-editor] and paste the content of the openapi.json on the left-hand side in the editor.
+You can go to [Swagger Editor][swagger-editor] and paste the content of the openapi.json on the left-hand side of the editor.
 Start a Process engine with enabled cross-origin requests, and you will be able to execute requests from the editor.

 Some API Tools also support import of endpoints via upload of a OpenAPI document.